-This article was revised on May 12, 2020, to update the suspension timeline and to remove a reference to fully insured customers.
+This article was revised on June 26, 2020, to update the effective timeline.

 AmeriHealth is committed to providing our members with access to the care they need.
 As COVID-19 has escalated into a pandemic, we are working to make sure that our members can receive appropriate testing and treatment for the virus causing COVID-19 if needed.

 We encourage all AmeriHealth members to visit our dedicated

 AmeriHealth New Jersey and

 AmeriHealth Pennsylvania COVID-19 webpages regularly for the latest news and updates.
 We will continue to evaluate member needs as the situation changes.

 Temporary suspension of prior authorization during COVID-19 crisis

 Effective immediately, AmeriHealth is temporarily suspending prior authorization for: